 Music Curriculum Intent, Implementation, Impact Statement

-The music curriculum ensures students sing, listen, play, perform, create and evaluate.
-This is embedded in classroom activities as well as singing assemblies, various concerts and performances, the learning of instruments, and the opportunity to participate in extracurricular musical activities.
-The interrelated dimensions of music are taught in classroom lessons so that children are able to use some of the language of music in discussion, and understand how it is made, played, appreciated and analysed.
+The interrelated dimensions of music are taught in curriculum lessons so that children are able to use some of the language of music in discussion, and understand how it is made, played, appreciated and analysed.
 In the classroom, children are given the opportunity to make music using instruments and non-musical idioms, and in doing so understand the different principles of creating sounds, as well as how to read a variety of music notation methods.
 They also learn how to compose, focussing on different dimensions of music and starting points, which in turn feeds their understanding when listening, playing, or analysing music.
-Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.
-Linking in with our British values, many units of study includes aspects of British music, past and present.
+Composing or performing using body percussion and vocal sounds is also part of the curriculum as this develops the understanding of musical elements, without the added complexity of instruments.
+In addition, all children in Years 3 and 4 receive First Access provision on the ukulele, delivered by a music specialist.

 Music is played at the start and end of worship and regular listening is incorporated into the school day, promoting an ethos whereby music is part of everyday life at Dilton Marsh C of E Primary School, just as it is in life beyond the primary school years.